 6. You can (and should) bargain

 This won’t work in a luxury shop or restaurant, but is fair game in a market.
-Shopkeepers expect haggling, and most start with a price at 10x the amount you should counteroffer.
-You’ll end up meeting somewhere in the middle, but don’t be afraid to “walk away” to drive the negotiations in your favor.
+Shopkeepers expect haggling, and most start with a price at 10 times the amount you should counteroffer.
+You’ll end up meeting somewhere in the middle, but don’t be afraid to start walking away to drive the negotiations in your favor.

 7. Big Brother is always watching

 Censorship is present in many aspects of daily life, though none so obvious as when it comes to internet use.
 Accept that you won’t have access to Facebook, Instagram, Google and other similarly blocked websites.